AmazeeLabs/webform_prepopulate/README.md

 ## Roadmap

-- Add option to upload other formats (e.g. XLS)
+- Add option to upload other formats (e.g. xls)
-- Add option to create the hash and download the list
+- Add option to create the hash from a column and download the list
 - Configure token (default pre-populate override)
 - Check ways to include composite elements on a flat csv structure
+- Improve PhpDoc